-Stormy Daniels’ Lawyer Michael Avenatti Asks Twitter To Give Him Evidence That Rudy Giuliani Watches Porn
+Michael Avenatti Asks Twitter To Give Him Evidence That Rudy Giuliani Watches Adult Films

-Michael Avenatti, lawyer for adult film star Stormy Daniels, has escalated a long-broiling contest of words and legal threats between himself and President Donald Trump’s attorney — former New York City Mayor Rudy Giuliani – Newsweek reports.
+Michael Avenatti, the lawyer for adult film star Stormy Daniels, has escalated a long-broiling contest of words and legal threats between himself and President Donald Trump’s attorney, former New York City Mayor Rudy Giuliani, Newsweek reports.
 In response to Giuliani’s recent comments deriding the notion of Daniels having any credibility whatsoever when it comes to allegations of sexual impropriety given her profession, Avenatti took to Twitter to issue the following rebuke.

 I want to test Mr. Giuliani’s claims of being adamantly against pornography and having no use for adult film stars.
 If anyone can provide me with any evidence of him voluntarily viewing pornography, I will protect you as a source and publish it.
 Let’s PROVE the hypocrisy. #Basta